fhinzen/fhinzen.github.io/_pages/about.md

 I am a PhD candidate in economics at New York University.
 My research interests include financial economics, macro-finance, and asset pricing.

 I am on the job market and will be available for interviews at the EEA and ASSA meetings.
-Please, see my [CV](/assets/pdf/CV.pdf) and [job market paper](/assets/pdf/JMP.pdf).
+In my [job market paper](/assets/pdf/JMP.pdf), I document a recent buildup of interest rate risk exposure in the U.S. financial sector and study the role of regulation in shaping the hedging motives of financial institutions.

+Click [here](/assets/pdf/CV.pdf) for  my CV.